nybblr/robin/README.md

 Scripts
 -------
 - Robin is the Faye persistence handler for per-model push updates.
-- Reactor is a general-purpose utility class for updating models (*reacting*) in memory with five past-tense verbs:
+- Reactor is a general-purpose utility class for updating models *(reacting)* in memory with five past-tense verbs:
   - `created`: add a model to memory.
 The payload is just a set of attributes (whatever Batman can use for input).
   - `updated`: change the model in memory.
 Again, the payload is the record's attributes.
   - `destroyed`: delete a model in memory.
 While the entire set of attributes can be passed in, Reactor only expects the `id` parameter.
   - `batched`: run a bunch of reactions.
 We expect an array of arrays, where each subarray has the verb as the first element and usual payload as the second.
   - `flushed`: force a reload via AJAX.
 Requires a match key and match value, e.g. pass `{match_key: 'id', match_value: 4}` to flush a record with id = 4.
-- Logger is a simple utility class for logging levels (great for debugging).
-Taken almost verbatim (some whitespace/nitty gritty changes) from @zhubert's example app.

 Client (Batman.js)
 ------------------